haarcuba/testix/README.md

 from chatbot import chatbot          # the module under test

 class TestChatbot:
-    @pytest.fixture(autouse=True) # autouse will make this fixture run for every test function def globals_patch(self, patch_module):
+    @pytest.fixture(autouse=True) # `autouse` will make this fixture run for every test function def globals_patch(self, patch_module):
-        patch_module( chatbot, 'responder' )    # replace chatbot.responder with a mock which we can trace using a Scenario
+        # replace chatbot.responder with a mock which we can trace using a Scenario
+        # this is how we mock modules impored by the unit-under-test
+        patch_module( chatbot, 'responder' )

     def test_construction(self):
         with Scenario() as s:
             # this is our demand: before this Scenario context is finished,
             # the code *must* call responder.Responder().
 This call will return
-            # a mock (the Fake) labled 'responder_'
+            # a mock (the Fake) labled 'aResponder'
             #
-            # I'm using 'responder_' so as not to refer to the mock replacing the responder module,
+            # I'm using 'aResponder' so as not to refer to the mock replacing the responder module,
             # which I set up in the globals_patch fixture
-            s.responder.Responder() >> Fake( 'responder_' )
+            s.responder.Responder() >> Fake( 'aResponder' )

             # now call the code, pass in a mock object instead of a socket
             # we'll use this mock later
             self.tested = chatbot.Chatbot( Fake( 'sock' ) )
 ```

+Now that we have a test, let's make sure it fails in the correct way.
+In Test Driven Development **YOU MUST MAKE SURE THE TEST FAILS, IN THE MANNER YOU MEANT IT TO, BEFORE IMPLEMENTING THE CODE**.

+If you try it and the test *doesn't* fail, or it fails in some way that you did
+not mean, then it's not really testing what you thought, eh?

 Running `pytest` with this test will result in the following failure (since we did not yet write the code)